dividat/driver/Readme.md

 For older macOS computers (Intel-based), download the amd64 variant called `DividatDriver-amd64.app.zip`.

-The apps are fake-signed (not notorized), so you have to [manually allow execution in macOS Settings](https://support.apple.com/en-us/102445#openanyway).
+Because they are not indended for regular usage, these apps are only fake-signed (not notarized), so you have to [manually allow execution in macOS Settings](https://support.apple.com/en-us/102445#openanyway).

 ### Windows